-Life-long learning has been shown to enrich our lives.
+Continued learning enriches our lives.
 Take advantage of all the resources available to you at work and in our community.

 Online training: Over 3,500 interactive online courses and over 15,000 online books are available to current WSU employees!
 Interested in reading a book on communication skills?
 Taking a leadership simulation?
 You can get it all online.

-Instructor-Led Training: Human Resource Services coordinates live, Instructor-Led Trainings (ILT) that deliver WSU system-specific training.
-Including trainings grouped by topic to address the needs of specific WSU audiences.
+Instructor-Led Training: Human Resource Services coordinates live Instructor-Led Trainings (ILT) that deliver WSU system-specific training, including training grouped by topic to address the needs of specific WSU audiences.

 Tuition Fee Waiver

-WSU Policy about tuition fee waivers for eligible employees:
+View the WSU Policies about tuition fee waivers for eligible employees:

 WSU Museum of Art at Washington State: The Museum of Art is committed to fostering premier educational experiences through meaningful encounters with creativity and innovation.